princeton-vl/CoqGym/README.md

 ## 1. Installing CoqGym

 We recommend [using CoqGym in Docker](#2-using-coqgym-in-docker), as CoqGym has many dependencies and is nontrivial to set up correctly.
-If Docker is not an option, here are the steps to obtain the CoqGym dataset and build the interaction environment natively.
+If Docker is not an option, below are steps to obtain the CoqGym dataset and build the interaction environment natively:

 ### 1.1 Dependencies